aws-quickstart/quickstart-docker/README.md

 ## Docker Enterprise Edition on AWS
-This Quick Start to automatically set up the following Docker EE environment on AWS:
+This Quick Start to automatically set up the following Docker Enterprise Edition (EE) environment on AWS:
 * A virtual private cloud (VPC) that spans three Availability Zones and includes three public subnets.
 * Three Swarm controller nodes that run the DTR and UCP services.
 * A cluster of Swarm nodes in an Auto Scaling group, so the cluster can grow dynamically as the load on the instances increases.